cordellbonnieux/Draw-And-Conquer/README.md

 - each time a user connects, or changes their ready status: playerCount & playerReadyCount are retransmitted to the user.
 - if playerCount & playerReadyCount are equal, client & server change to GAME state

-Druring GAME state:
+&nbsp;Druring GAME state:
-  1. READY
+  &nbsp;1.
+READY
-  Notify the server that the player is ready.
+  &nbsp;Notify the server that the player is ready.
-  2. UNREADY
+  &nbsp;2.
+UNREADY
-  Notify the server that the player is unready.
+  &nbsp;Notify the server that the player is unready.

-3. GAME state
+2. GAME state
 - upon transition to this state, create a playerCount by playerCount grid on client
 - the server creates a datastructure representing the grid, each cell contains a CellState: OPEN, USED (by player), CLOSED (by player)
 - each client may only start to draw on an OPEN cell